davudMagomedov/popusk/docs/tutorial.md

 New library entities are added via the `popusk add_libentity` command.
 Library entities are deleted via the `popusk del_libentity` command.
 If you need a description for some command, use template `popusk <command> --help`.
-There are visual commands (i.e. the main purpose of which is to display aesthetically pleasing text).
-For example, `look` and `list` are visual commands.
+There are *beautiful commands* (i.e. the main purpose of which is to display aesthetically pleasing text).
+For example, `look` and `list` are beautiful commands.

 ## Library entities